Welcome to today's edition of the Rush 24-7 podcast.

 They gave up, they had a nuclear arsenal.

-And it was Bill Clinton who got the whole thing started, and this whole thing was reaffirmed in 2009.
+And it was Bill Clinton that got the whole thing started, and this whole thing was reaffirmed in 2009.

 Now, the UK Daily Mail today adds information to this.

-In addition to the gutting of the military and getting rid of the nukes, it was Obama as a senator who pushed legislation that further weakened Ukraine from the article.
+In addition to the gutting of the military and the getting rid of the nukes, it was Obama as a senator who pushed legislation that further weakened Ukraine.

-As a U.S. Senator, Barack Obama won 48 million dollars in federal funding to help Ukraine destroy thousands of tons of guns and Ammunition weapons, which are now unavailable to the Ukrainian army as it faces down Putin during his invasion of Crimea, because they don't really have an army, not much of one.
+From the article, as a U.S. senator, Barack Obama won $48 million in federal funding to help Ukraine destroy thousands of tons of guns and ammunition weapons, which are now unavailable to the Ukrainian army as it faces down Putin during his invasion of Crimea because they don't really have an army, not much of one.

 They gutted it.